-Students who choose not to claim a student loan for personal reasons may still be eligible to access the NHS LSF; however, their eligibility will be assessed on a case by case basis.
+Students who choose not to claim a student loan may still be eligible to access the NHS LSF; however, their eligibility will be assessed on a case by case basis.

-Applicants will be required to demonstrate that they would otherwise meet the eligibility criteria defined by either SFE, SFW, SFNI or SAAS, if they had chosen to apply for a student loan.
+Non-loan applicants for NHS LSF will be asked to show they would meet the eligibility criteria defined by either SFE, SFW, SFNI or SAAS, if they had applied for a student loan.